Most often, children simply develop later than their peers but ultimately develop normally.

 Various disorders, such as poorly controlled diabetes mellitus Diabetes Mellitus (DM) in Children and Adolescents Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more , inflammatory bowel disease Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
 The two primary types of inflammatory bowel disease (IBD) are Crohn... read more , kidney disease, cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more , and anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more , can delay or prevent sexual development.
 Development may be delayed or absent in adolescents receiving radiation therapy or cancer chemotherapy.
 Puberty may also be delayed by autoimmune disorders (such as Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid.
 Hashimoto thyroiditis results when the body attacks the cells of the thyroid gland—an autoimmune reaction.
-At first... read more , Addison disease Addison Disease In Addison disease, the adrenal glands are underactive, resulting in a deficiency of adrenal hormones.
-Addison disease may be caused by an autoimmune reaction, cancer, an infection, or some... read more , and some disorders that directly affect the ovaries).
+At first... read more , Addison disease Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more , and some disorders that directly affect the ovaries).
 A tumor that damages the pituitary gland or the hypothalamus can lower the levels of gonadotropins or stop production of the hormones altogether.